Matt Lauer Is Allowed To Continue Ownership Of New Zealand Property

 — Kevin Royer (@kevinthebroker) June 8, 2018

-Lisa Barrett, who is the Deputy Chief Executive of the controlling bureau said she had been in touch with NBC about their investigation into Matt Lauer’s behavior.
+Lisa Barrett, who is the Deputy Chief Executive of the controlling bureau, said she had been in touch with NBC about their investigation into Matt Lauer’s behavior.

-Back in November, Barrett said they needed to do their own investigation before they made a decision.
+Back in November, Barrett said they needed to do their own investigation before they make a decision.

 “The Overseas Investment Office is aware that allegations have been made in relation to Matt Lauer and that he is no longer working for NBC News in the USA.
 We are discussing this with his representative and are seeking further information.”